Platanus occidentalis

-Platanus occidentalis, also known as American sycamore, American planetree, western plane, occidental plane, buttonwood, and water beech, is a species of Platanus native to the eastern and central United States, the mountains of northeastern Mexico, extreme southern Ontario, and extreme southern Quebec.
+Platanus occidentalis, also known as American sycamore or American planetree, is a species of Platanus native to the eastern and central United States, the mountains of northeastern Mexico, extreme southern Ontario, and extreme southern Quebec.
 It is usually called sycamore in North America, a name which can refer to other types of trees in other parts of the world; in the United Kingdom, for example, the name sycamore typically refers to Acer pseudoplatanus.
 The American sycamore is a long-lived species, typically surviving at least 200 years and likely as long as 500–600 years.
-It is capable of becoming a massive tree, with an wide girth and heights reaching up to 80 ft or more.
+It is capable of becoming a massive tree, with a wide girth and heights reaching up to 80 ft or more.

 The species epithet occidentalis is Latin for "western", referring to the Western Hemisphere, because at the time when it was named by Carl Linnaeus, the only other species in the genus was P. orientalis ("eastern"), native to the Eastern Hemisphere.
-Confusingly, in the United States, this species was first known in the Eastern United States, thus it is sometimes called eastern sycamore, to distinguish it from Platanus racemosa which was discovered later in the Western United States and called western sycamore.
+Confusingly, in the United States, this species was first known in the Eastern United States, thus it is sometimes called eastern sycamore, to distinguish it from Platanus racemosa, which was discovered later in the Western United States and called western sycamore.

+The American sycamore is rather drought tolerant and flood tolerant.
+It can be found in a variety of habitats, but it prefers wetlands and riparian environments.